Guide juridique

 Child Support

 Child support is a legal obligation in Belgium, intended to cover the child's needs.
 It is calculated based on each parent's income and the child's specific needs.
-According to a 2022 study, the average child support in Belgium amounts to approximately 175 euros per month per child.
+The average child support in Belgium varies depending on the parents' incomes and the child's specific circumstances, typically ranging from 150 to 350 euros per month per child.
 Parents can agree on an amount between themselves or, in case of disagreement, the family court will intervene to set this amount.
 For example, a parent earning 3,000 euros per month might be required to pay child support of 200 euros monthly for a child.

 In conclusion, child custody in Belgium is governed by clear rules aimed at protecting the child's well-being while respecting the parents' rights.
 It is essential for parents to familiarize themselves with these legal provisions to navigate this often delicate period of their lives as best as possible.